For referral and assistance call:

 Every minute matters when your child has a health emergency.
 Getting your child the best possible care is essential, and Driscoll Children’s Hospital is fully staffed 24 hours a day, seven days a week.

-The Emergency Department, which treats more than 30,000 patients every year, has a specially trained team of physicians, nurses and specialists who are ready when your child needs expert medical care for a health emergency.
+The Emergency Department, which treats more than 40,000 patients every year, has a specially trained team of physicians, nurses and specialists who are ready when your child needs expert medical care for a health emergency.
 Day or night, we treat all injuries and illnesses from fevers and fractures to brain and spinal injuries.
-The Emergency Medicine Department is composed of physicians and nurses who are pediatric specialists dedicated to provide comprehensive services for a broad range of conditions from simple acute pediatric problems to complex critical emergencies.
+The Emergency Medicine Department is composed of physicians, nurse practitioners and nurses who are pediatric specialists dedicated to provide comprehensive services for a broad range of conditions from simple acute pediatric problems to complex critical emergencies.

 The Emergency Medicine Department has a trauma coordinator who handles all aspects of trauma care to ensure the traumatized child receives the best care possible.
 The Emergency Medicine Department also has a close collaboration with Transport Services, the Pediatric Intensive Care Unit (PICU) and other pediatric subspecialties.